-The thousands of people who worked tirelessly at Bletchley Park dramatically affected the outcome of World War 2.
-It is estimated that their work shortened the duration by the war by at least two years.
-There is no telling how many lives these hard working people saved.
+Thousands of people, referred to as ‘the codebreakers’ worked here around the clock and dramatically affected the outcome of the war.
+In fact, it is estimated that their work, combined with the invention of the Enigma machine by Alan Turing, shortened the duration of the war by at least two years.
+There is no telling how many lives these dedicated, hard-working people saved.

 Touring Bletchley Park